Introduction

 return chunks

-In plain English: this tries to split your text at natural break points like paragraph boundaries and sentence endings.
-It only splits at word boundaries as a last resort.
+In plain English: tries to split at natural break points like paragraph boundaries and sentence endings.
+Only splits at word boundaries as a last resort.
 This usually produces chunks that feel like natural sections rather than arbitrary slices.

 Good: respects the natural structure of the text without requiring specific formatting like headings.
 Bad: more complex code, chunk sizes can still vary.